Darrel R. Falk

-an advocacy group that emphasizes compatibility between science and Christian faith.
+an advocacy group that emphasizes Theistic evolution.

 Education

-Falk attended Simon Fraser University, originally planning to become a medical doctor.
-In his second university semester, he signed up for Introduction to Biology, Genetics, and Developmental Biology.
-Falk graduated from Simon Fraser University in 1968 with a Bachelor of Science degree in Biology.
-He then completed his Ph.D. from the University of Alberta in 1973.
+Falk graduated from Simon Fraser University in 1968 with a B.S. degree in biology.
+He then completed his Ph.D. at the University of Alberta in 1973.

 Career and research

-He did post-doctoral studies at the University of British Columbia (1973–74) and at the University of California at Irvine, California (1974–76).
+He did post-doctoral studies at the University of British Columbia (1973–74) and at the University of California, Irvine (1974–76).
 He was an Assistant/Associate Professor at Syracuse University from 1976 to 1984.
-Then a professor at Mount Vernon Nazarene College in Ohio from 1984 to 1988.
+Then a professor at Mount Vernon Nazarene University from 1984 to 1988.
 Since 1988, he has been a professor at Point Loma Nazarene University.

 His research interests have included molecular genetics of Drosophila melanogaster, organization of genes; and mechanism of repair of chromosome breaks.

 Christian beliefs

 Falk is a Christian and believes in theistic evolution.
 He is the past president (2009-2012) of The BioLogos Foundation, founded by geneticist Francis Collins, which seeks to find "harmony between science and biblical faith" by advocating for "an evolutionary understanding of God’s creation".

 He has authored a book on the creation–evolution controversy titled Coming to Peace with Science: Bridging the Worlds Between Faith and Biology (InterVarsity Press, 2004), with a foreword by Collins.
 He has been critical of the intelligent design movement and written about the movement frequently on The BioLogos Foundation's website.

-In May 2025, Falk started a Substack addressing the fraught relationship between science and Evangelical Christianity, particularly in the context of the dismantling of science initiated in the early months of Trump's second presidency.
-It began with a three-part series entitled "Challenging Times for Science in America."